Dear Alexandria Ocasio-Cortez,

 So, please learn from Sweden, dear Alexandria Ocasio-Cortez—but from the real Sweden, not some dream country that exists only in your mind.

 Hannes Stein, born in Munich, Germany, in 1965, works as a cultural and political correspondent for Die Welt.
-He has published two novels.
-His third novel, Der Weltreporter (The World Reporter), will be published this winter by Galiani Berlin.
+He has published two novels and his third, Der Weltreporter (The World Reporter), will be published this winter by Galiani Berlin.

 American Purpose newsletters